Thinkofname/thinkofname.github.io/_drafts/may-change-log.md

 easy to rollback.
 I've managed to keep unsafe code to a minimum, with the only exceptions currently being:

-* Accessing components outside the ECS
+* Access of components outside the ECS

     I'm using my own currently but using [specs][specs] could solve this.
 (I started around the time